-A number of graduates work as naturalists at county, state, and national parks.
-Others have found employment in the private sector as waste management consultants or with planning agencies as habitat assessment experts.
+Graduates obtain employment in biological and related fields or pursue advanced degrees.
+A number of graduates work as naturalists and natural resource managers at county, state, and national parks.
+Others are employed in the public or private sector as environmental consultants, habitat assessment experts, or laboratory scientists.
 The curriculum also serves certified secondary school biology teachers who wish to develop an environmental focus.

-Faculty research interests range widely, including topics such as common loon behavior and population dynamics, resource partitioning in aquatic communities, forest ecology, rodent population dynamics, avian reproduction physiology, biological clocks, plant adaptation in wetland habitats, and curriculum development in biology education.
+Faculty research interests range widely and include topics such as microbial ecology, resource partitioning in aquatic communities, forest and prairie ecology, rodent population dynamics, environmental toxicology and comparative physiology, plant adaptation in wetland habitats, animal behavior, and curriculum development in biology education.

 In addition to meeting university admissions criteria, applicants must have completed a bachelor’s degree with a G.P.A. of 2.75 or higher and maintained a G.P.A. of 3.0 or higher for any graduate work attempted.

 Applicants must complete the following course work with a grade of “C” or better in each course: eight hours of general biology with lab, eight hours of general chemistry with lab, three hours of statistical methods (STAT4219/6219), and four hours each of organic chemistry with lab, ecology with lab, microbiology with lab, animal physiology with lab, and plant physiology with lab.
 A student may be provisionally admitted to the program pending completion of this list of courses or the re-taking of courses for which the original grade was less than “C.” Students are expected to be proficient in a Windows environment with file management, word processing, spreadsheet, graphing, and Internet skills.
 Otherwise CPSC2005 or equivalent will be required with a grade of “C” or better.
 A second course in organic chemistry is strongly recommended.